-Who is an Entrepreneur???
+Who is an Entrepreneur?

 An entrepreneur is an individual who, rather than working as an employee, founds and runs a small business, assuming all the risks and rewards of the venture.
-The entrepreneur is commonly seen as an innovator, a source of new ideas, goods, services and business/or procedures.
+The r, a sc entrepreneur is commonly seen as an innovator, a source of new ideas, goods, services and business/or procedures.